U.S. sanctions NATO ally Turkey over purchase of Russian defense system

 But he said the impact on the wider economy would be less severe and it was “very good that the uncertainty is being removed” after sanctions had loomed for so long.

+“After watching President Trump repeatedly refuse to hold Turkey and President Erdogan accountable, I’m glad to see this Administration finally impose these required sanctions,” Democratic Senator Chris Van Hollen said.

+“These measures send a clear message to Erdogan: we will not allow him to undermine our national security and that of our faithful NATO allies without consequence.”

-Reporting by Humeyra Pamuk; Additional reporting by Arshad Mohammed in Washington, Dominic Evans, Tuvan Gumrukcu in Ankara and Jonathan Spicer in Istanbul; Editing by Chris Reese, Paul Simao and Timothy Heritage
+Reporting by Humeyra Pamuk in Washington; Additional reporting by Arshad Mohammed in Washington; Dominic Evans and Tuvan Gumrukcu in Ankara and Jonathan Spicer in Istanbul; Editing by Timothy Heritage and Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.